Ian Martin (rugby league): Career

 Martin was graded as a 16-year-old with Manly in 1967.
-He played nine seasons of first grade football with Manly-Warringah Sea Eagles between 1969-1974 and 1976-1978.
+He played nine seasons of first grade football with Manly-Warringah Sea Eagles between 1969 and 1974 and between 1976 and 1978.

 Martin holds the rare distinction of playing in six grand finals with Manly, winning four of them.
 His first was in the side that lost the 1970 Grand Final to Souths.
 He then starred in the winning Manly-Warringah Sea Eagles teams of 1972, 1973, 1976 and the 1978 draw and replay.

 He started his career as a brilliant five-eighth, and finished his career as a lock-forward.
 Ian Martin played 155 first grade games, and scored 34 tries during his career.
 His only representative appearances were for New South Wales in 1972, and after a short stint as the captain-coach of Sawtell, New South Wales in 1975, he represented N.S.W.
 Country Firsts that year.
 Martin retired at the conclusion of the 1978 NSWRFL season.